-- All proposed policies will be submitted in writing to the Policy Committee as the established sub-committee of the Board tasked with the responsibility to propose policy change to the School Board. - The Policy sub-committee will provide proposed policy creation and changes to the School so that they can vote for the approval of any policy change.
+- All proposed policies will be submitted in writing to the Policy Committee as the established sub-committee of the Board tasked with the responsibility to propose policy change to the School Board. - The Policy sub-committee will provide proposed policy creation and changes to the School Board so that they can vote for the approval of any policy change. - Voting on proposed policies and/or revisions to existing policy should occur at meetings subsequent to the meeting when the proposal was made.
+This will give time for thorough consideration of the policy.